SQLI-Morocco/Cassandra_NiFi_VueJs_Demo/README.md

 The application architecture is based on the [Ports And Adapters Architecture](http://wiki.c2.com/?HexagonalArchitecture), more reading [here](https://alistair.cockburn.us/hexagonal-architecture/).
 We are also providing an ArchUnit test to verify some of the compliance.

-As an exercices modify the HealthCheckResource to verify database status As an exercices you can add the region resources to expose regions and sub regions information
+As an exercice modify the HealthCheckResource to verify database status and/or add the region resources to expose regions and sub regions information

 Visit the application.properties files and ensure the setting are aligned with your configuration: